-Do you want to lose weight, fit into that dress hanging in the back of your closet, or those jeans that no longer go past your thighs, feel more energized or even gain muscle?
-If any of these sound like your goal for the year then the macro diet plan might just be the weight loss plan that you have been looking for.
+Do you want to lose weight, fit into that dress hanging in the back of your closet, or those jeans that no longer go past your thighs, feel more energized, or even gain muscle?
+If any of these sounds like your goal for the year, then the macro diet plan might just be the weight loss plan you have been looking for.

 What Is A Macro Diet Plan?

 The macro diet is nothing new in the health and fitness world.
-This eating plan has been around for a while now and it is better known as either the If it Fits Your Macros (or IIFYM) Diet or as ‘flexible dieting’.
+This eating plan has been around for a while now and is better known as the If it Fits Your Macros (IIFYM) Diet or “flexible dieting”.
 The two main things that attract many to this diet are the fact that (7)

 How To Plan A Macro Diet?

-Before delving into how to plan a macro diet plan weight loss schedule we must first understand what macros are and how they affect our bodies.
-Macros aka macronutrients (not to be confused with micronutrients) are molecules that we all need in large amounts in order to survive.
-The 3 main macronutrients that we all concentrate on and count are carbohydrates, protein, and fats.
+Before delving into how to plan a macro diet plan schedule we must first understand what macros are and how they affect our bodies.
+Macros aka macronutrients (not to be confused with micronutrients), are molecules that we all need in large amounts to survive.
+The three main macronutrients that we all concentrate on and count are carbohydrates, protein, and fats.

 They work as follows (1):

-- Carbohydrates are the body’s main source of energy.
-Once consumed, they are broken down and turned into glucose that the body and organs use as fuel for their daily function.
+- Carbohydrates are the body’s primary source of energy.
+Once consumed, they are broken down and turned into glucose that the body and organs use to fuel their daily function.

-- Proteins are known as a bodybuilding block for the body but they do more than this.
-This macronutrient is responsible for helping to build organs and bones, regulate metabolism, and maintain a neutral environment preventing inflammation which often leads to illnesses.
+- Proteins are known as a bodybuilding block for the body, but they do more than this.
+This macronutrient is responsible for building organs and bones, regulating metabolism, and maintaining a neutral environment preventing inflammation, which often leads to illnesses.

-- Fats – Contrary to what many believe, fats are not bad for you, only the bad fats are.
-Good fats give your body energy, support cell growth, act as a protective layer around your organs, keep you warm, and help your body absorb some nutrients and produce important hormones, among many other functions (6).
+- Fats – Contrary to what many believe, not all fats are bad for you.
+Good fats give your body energy, support cell growth, act as a protective layer around your organs, keep you warm, and help your body absorb some nutrients and produce vital hormones, among many other functions (6).

-An important fact to note is that while the macro diet plan pays attention to your consumption of macronutrients, it does not mean that micronutrients are out of the picture and should not be consumed.
+An important fact to note is that while the macro diet plan pays attention to your macronutrient consumption, it does not mean that micronutrients are out of the picture and should not be consumed.
 Remember that a micronutrient deficiency often leads to impaired immune and visual function, poor physical, and cognitive development as well as increased risk for anemia and mortality (3).